oldaccofpronoy2108/hello-github/README.md

-*This page contains all the resources that you need for Windows 10 and Office 365*
+*This page contains all the resources that you need for Windows 10 and Microsoft Office*

 [Office 365 ProPlus](http://officecdn.microsoft.com/db/492350F6-3A01-4F97-B9C0-C7C6DDF67D60/media/en-US/O365ProPlusRetail.img)